MicrosoftDocs/azure-docs/articles/storage/blobs/snapshots-overview.md

 A snapshot is a read-only version of a blob that's taken at a point in time.

 > [!NOTE]
-> Blob versioning (preview) offers an alternative way to maintain previous versions of a blob.
-For more information, see [Blob versioning (preview)](versioning-overview.md).
+> Blob versioning offers a superior way to maintain previous versions of a blob.
+For more information, see [Blob versioning](versioning-overview.md).

 ## About blob snapshots